mspaint-cc/translations/README.md

 # Contributing
 Keep in mind that each file is named based on the [IETF BCP 47 language tag standard](https://en.wikipedia.org/wiki/IETF_language_tag).
 Please follow the conventions found in the translation files!

 You can use one of the files in `/translations/` as a template.
+You can create a PR to submit changes and add new language support.
+Please do not spam the PRs with spam.

+# Testing
 To test out your language in game, you can put the `.json` file in your executor's workspace folder and run this **BEFORE** loading mspaint:

 ```lua
 getgenv().environement = "translator_env"